 Telephone number is 419-222-7946

 If your county or area is not listed above, you still have other options available that may be near you.
-Click here to find information on federal and state of Ohio food assistance programs.
+Click here to find information on federal government low income food assistance programs.
 Government support is available for low income, the elderly, disabled, children, and others.
 Or dial (800) 648-1176 to find other food banks that can help struggling families in Ohio.